-If you were in architecture school, an architecture school graduate, or had been an architecture school student but had left school when you came to work or engaged in any workshop of any type at Cosanti or Arcosanti and would like to participate in the study, you may use the contact page on this website to get in touch with me at your own convenience most directly.
+If you were in architecture school, an architecture school graduate, or an architecture school student who had left school when you came to work at Cosanti or Arcosanti (or engaged in a workshop of any type) and you would like to participate in the study, please use the contact page on this website to get in touch with me directly at your own convenience.

 Of course, if you have any comments or questions about any of this, please use the contact form to let me know.
 Just be sure to include your current contact information, including a phone number if you have one, so an interview schedule can be arranged?

 Thank you again.
 May this be of benefit.